DropthoughtSDK/dropthought-android-sdk/README.md

 ### 3. Open Dropthought Survey for getting feedback

-You can:

--   use `Dropthought.openSurveyActivity(Activity activity, String visibilityId)` to open the survey with a different visibility id.
+-   use `Dropthought.openSurveyActivity(Activity activity, String visibilityId)`

 For example, a button that when users click on, opens the survey,